baggepinnen/LowLevelParticleFilters.jl/docs/src/parameter_estimation.md

 ```

 ## Joint state and parameter estimation
-In this example, we'll show how to perform parameter estimation by treating a parameter as a state.
+In this example, we'll show how to perform parameter estimation by treating a parameter as a state variable.
 This method can not only estimate constant parameters, but also **time-varying parameters**.
 The system we will consider is a quadruple tank, where two upper tanks feed into two lower tanks.
 The outlet for tank 1 can vary in size, simulating, e.g., that something partially blocks the outlet.
 We start by defining the dynamics on a form that changes the outlet area ``a_1`` at time ``t=500``:
 ```@example paramest
 using LowLevelParticleFilters
 using SeeToDee